wnguyen36/SEAAD-microglia-analysis/README.md

 | `P2RY12` | −0.56 | 1.1×10⁻³ | Gold-standard homeostatic microglia marker |
 | `AC009432.2` | −1.20 | 6.7×10⁻⁴ | Most strongly downregulated gene overall |

-The DAM–homeostatic axis is directly validated by the DE results: **APOE and SPP1** (canonical DAM signature genes) are among the top upregulated genes, while **P2RY12 and CX3CR1** (gold-standard homeostatic microglia markers) are significantly downregulated in DAM-high donors.
+The DAM–homeostatic axis is directly validated by the DE results: **APOE and SPP1** (canonical DAM signature genes) are among the top upregulated genes, while **P2RY12 and CX3CR1** (Standard homeostatic microglia markers) are significantly downregulated in DAM-high donors.
 This bidirectional pattern can also be seen in how mouse single-cell literature predicts for the DAM transition.

 > **Note on circularity:** Donors were grouped by the same DAM score computed from `adata.X`.
 DE results should therefore be treated as hypothesis-generating rather than independent validation.
 Confirmatory analysis would require an orthogonal grouping variable (e.g., Braak stage) or a held-out cohort.